Early days

 When the PS2 console arrived my purchase was bundled with the “Formula One 2001” game.
 The graphics and sound continued to improve.
 But the setup and gameplay didn’t match the feel I was used to from Geoff Crammond.
 Too arcade – too forgiving.
 Still it was a lovely game and I really had a good time playing it.

-you may love building and customising games on the PC – downloading new cars, skins, circuits and adapting the game to your specific needs – “rFactor” for example.
+With “Formula One 2001” I was beginning to move back to console gaming.
+PC games were starting to frustrate me a little because of the need to constantly update hardware, memory, drivers, video cards etc. Some of you may love building and customising games on the PC – downloading new cars, skins, circuits and adapting the game to your specific needs – “rFactor” for example.
 That doesn't interest me really.
 Also "F1 Manager" games - no thanks.

 Successive games from Studio Liverpool / SCEE were my games of choice – Formula One 2003, 2004, 2005, 2006.
 Each one was getting progressively better and while I found them to be a little too arcade for my liking.